Trump hits point of no return as Democrats ready impeachment articles

-House Democrats are hours from crossing a somber point of no political return as they get set to roll out articles of impeachment Tuesday accusing President Donald Trump of abusing power and obstructing Congress.
+House Democrats are crossing a somber point of no political return as they roll out articles of impeachment Tuesday accusing President Donald Trump of abusing power and obstructing Congress.

-"This is not a happy day," said House Foreign Affairs Committee Chairman Eliot Engel, one of several key Democratic leaders expected to make a formal announcement on Tuesday morning.
-"But I think we are doing what we have to do."
+"Today, in service to our duty to the Constitution and to our country, the House Committee on the Judiciary is introducing two articles of impeachment, charging the President of the United States, Donald J. Trump, with committing high crimes and misdemeanors," House Judiciary Chairman Jerry Nadler said at a news conference, formally unveiling the two articles against Trump.

-Democrats have accused the President of abusing his power by withholding nearly $400 million in US military aid to Ukraine and the prospect of a visit to the Oval Office by new President Volodymyr Zelensky in order to coerce the former Soviet state into investigating a potential 2020 foe Joe Biden.
-Such conduct they say is a worthy of impeachment because it amounts to bribery, puts Trump's own political goals ahead of America's national interests and effectively invited a foreign power to interfere in a US election.
+Democrats have accused the President of abusing his power by withholding nearly $400 million in US military aid to Ukraine and the prospect of a visit to the Oval Office by new President Volodymyr Zelensky in order to coerce the former Soviet state into investigating potential 2020 foe Joe Biden.
+Such conduct, they say, is worthy of impeachment because it amounts to bribery, puts Trump's own political goals ahead of America's national interests and effectively invited a foreign power to interfere in a US election.

 Republicans have struggled to counter the facts laid out by witnesses drawn from ranks of foreign policy and military officers.
-But they deny Trump's did anything wrong at all, let along anything that reaches the level of impeachment.
+But they deny Trump did anything wrong at all, let alone anything that reaches the level of impeachment.

 "It's a disgrace.
 A hoax," the President said at the White House on Monday, without bothering to counter any of the evidence.